 Decisions made by the committee are considered final unless new, substantive information can be presented within two weeks of the original petition date.
 It is crucial that you submit all necessary paperwork, signatures, letters of support etc. along with your petition.

-Student must fill out the petition form above, collect all of the appropriate signatures and then email completed form to the CAS Committee at email@example.com by Friday at 4pm.
-Your petition will then be heard the following Wednesday and you will receive an outcome letter via email by Friday.
+Student must fill out the petition form, collect all of the appropriate signatures and then email completed form to the CAS Committee at firstname.lastname@example.org by Tuesday afternoon.
+Your petition will then be heard on Thursday and you will receive an outcome letter via email by Friday.

 Please make sure you have met and worked with your academic adviser, house dean and/or professor (if applicable) regarding the possible options and outcomes.

 Q:What information should I include in my petition?